Feds vow major aid for Hurricane Ian victims amid rescues

 “People think they have lost everything, but you haven’t lost everything if you haven’t lost yourself,” he said.

-The weakened storm continued to wreak havoc as it drifted north, with the remnants forming a nor’easter that is expected to dump rain on parts of Virginia, West Virginia, Maryland and southern Pennsylvania, weather officials said.

-In Virginia, rainfall on the already inundated Chesapeake Bay could lead to the most significant tidal flooding event in the Hampton Roads region in the last 10 to 15 years, said Cody Poche, a National Weather Service meteorologist.
-A handful of coastal Virginia school districts canceled classes Monday, and local officials urged residents to prepare.

-Deanne Criswell, administrator of the Federal Emergency Management Agency, said the federal government is focusing first on victims in Florida, which took the brunt of one of the strongest storms to make landfall in the United States.
-President Joe Biden and first lady Jill Biden plan to visit Florida on Wednesday.
+Deanne Criswell, administrator of the Federal Emergency Management Agency, said the federal government was ready to help in a huge way, focusing first on victims in Florida, which took the brunt of one of the strongest storms to make landfall in the United States.
+President Joe Biden and first lady Jill Biden plan to visit the state on Wednesday.

 Flooded roadways and washed-out bridges to barrier islands left many people isolated amid limited cellphone service and a lack of basic amenities such as water, electricity and the internet.
-Officials warned that the situation in many areas isn't expected to improve for several days because the rain that fell has nowhere to go.
+And officials warned that the situation in many areas isn’t expected to improve for several days because all of the rain that fell has nowhere to go since waterways are overflowing.

+Nearly 850,000 homes and businesses were still without electricity Sunday, down from a peak of 2.67 million.

-Criswell told “Fox News Sunday” that the federal government, including the Coast Guard and Department of Defense, had moved into position “the largest amount of search and rescue assets that I think we’ve ever put in place before.”
+Criswell told “Fox News Sunday” that the federal government began to arrange the “largest amount of search and rescue assets that I think we’ve ever put in place before” to supplement Florida’s resources.

+Even so, recovery will take time, said Criswell, who visited the state on Friday and Saturday to assess the damage and talk to survivors.
+She cautioned that dangers remain.

 Ben Bertat found 4 inches (10 centimeters) of water in his house by Lake Harney after kayaking there.